 Another great spider mite killer is another mite, particularly the Phytoseiulus Persimilis or predator mites.
 These mites can eat up to 5 spider mite adults a day, or up to 20 eggs a day.
 They work even better, as some ladybugs seem to leave these predators alone, and only go for spider mites.

 All things considered, you can use these two predators in conjunction for a greater effect.
 You can summon these predators naturally or artificially into your growth area.
 If you plant amaranth or borage in your garden, you can attract the ladybugs naturally.
 Buy them from certified suppliers if you want to introduce them artificially,

 Ask the supplier for tips and trick on how to introduce the colony.
 Additionally, you may also ask for best practices when it comes to using the predators to annihilate the spider mites.

-Infestation Control Artificial Or Chemical Means
+Spider Mite Control Artificial Or Chemical Means

 Killing spider mites with chemical pesticides appears as the fastest way to destroy them.
 However, spider mites adapt incredibly quickly.
 Due to this, if you keep using a single product over and over again, the mites will start to develop resistance, and your efforts will all become worthless.